hengli700/dive-data/_posts/2021-08-11-case-study-i-hypothesis-testing-strategy-optimization.markdown

 usemathjax: true
 ---

 This case study is one of the take-home assignment provided by Starbucks for their job candidates.
 It is a great example of 1) **hypothesis testing** and 2) **machine learning in business analytics**.
 More specifically, hypothesis testing was performed to evaluate data gathered from A/B testing, and determine levels of significance for the business metrics of interest.
-Following by the evaluations, the conclusions were further used to inform and optimize Ad campaign strategy to improve the business metrics.
+Following the evaluations, the conclusions were further used to inform and optimize Ad campaign strategy to improve the business metrics.

 ## Background information
 The data for this exercise consists of about 120,000 data points split in a 2:1 ratio among training and test files.
 In the experiment simulated by the data, an advertising promotion was tested to see if it would bring more customers to purchase a specific product priced at $10.
 Since it costs the company 0.15 to send out each promotion, it would be best to limit that promotion only to those that are most receptive to the promotion.
 Each data point includes one column indicating whether or not an individual was sent a promotion for the product, and one column indicating whether or not that individual eventually purchased that product.
 Each individual also has seven additional features associated with them, which are provided abstractly as V1-V7.